Navigatron/mixmatch/index.md

 ##### A Bowl of Rice

-This *processing project* Will comfortable simulate one thousand or more rice on the screen.
+This *processing project* Will comfortably simulate one thousand or more rice on the screen.
 With the mouse, the user can push or pull the rice around.

 - The code for rice-on-rice collisions is present, though not activated
 - Try changing the force variable to change the entire behaviour of the physics!